mray0256-jpg/Texas-Game-Jam-2025/README.md

 - Engine: Unity
 - Language: C#, HLSL
 - Tools: Aseprite

+## Project Setup
+This repository contains the scripts from the Unity file, however does not include Prefabs, shaders, sounds, etc. to reduce bloating.

 ## Gameplay
 A Mario-Esque platformer in which a player has been cursed as a frog and placed in a time loop!
 The player must defeat an evil wizard to escape and regain their humanity.